-Vernon Park is Stockport’s oldest public park lying just to the east of the town centre.
+Vernon Park opened in 1858 and is Stockport’s oldest public park lying just east of the town centre.
 It’s an exceptional Victorian/Edwardian asset to both the local community and the North West region.

-Once known as 'Pinch Belly Park' or the 'People’s Park', Vernon Park was built by Stockport Corporation on land donated by George John Warren (Lord Vernon).
+Once known as 'Pinch Belly Park' or the 'People’s Park', it was built by Stockport Corporation on land donated by George John Warren (Lord Vernon).
 It was an instant success with mill workers helping to construct park features.

 If you're planning a trip to Vernon Park, download the park guide (PDF 332Kb) to help make the most of your day.